 In Iceland, books are exchanged as Christmas Eve presents.
 Each child/parent spends Christmas Eve night in bed reading these books and eating chocolate.
 This tradition is called, “Jolabokaflod” or “The Christmas Book Flood.”
 Iceland publishes more books per capita than any other country and sells most of its books between September and November as people prepare for this upcoming holiday tradition.

-32 Of the Best Christmas Books for Kids Ever!
+32 Of the Best Christmas Books for Kids!

-At the end of this blog is a link to my Resource Library where you will have access to my extended list of 32 of the Best Christmas Books Ever!
+At the end of this blog is a link to my Resource Library where you will have access to my extended list of 32 of the Best Christmas Books for Kids!
 Enter your email and you’ll receive the password to get into the library absolutely FREE.

 Best Christmas Books for Kids

-Here are 6 Christmas books including a synopsis and activities for each (total of 25 activities).
-All have amazing Christmas messages.
+Here are 6 of the best Christmas books for kids including a synopsis and activities for each (total of 25 activities).
+All have meaningful Christmas messages.

 Growing up, did you love visiting your grandparents?
 Why?
 What made it so special?
 Are there forever memories of those occasions locked in your mind?